 George Lockhart is the man that’s on top of the nutrition world at the moment.
 At least when it comes to people involved in combat sports, especially those that have weight classes.
 George is a master of nutrition that likes to keep things plain and simple.
 He likes to keep grapplers and fighters fed and hydrated while teaching them how to eat correctly.
 Up until a short while ago, he was somewhat of a mystery to the fight world.
 Today, however, his methods are available on DVD and E-Book.
-Still, people scramble to find out what Lockhart’s diet is all about and why his weight cutting methods are so effective.
+Still, people scramble to find out what Lockhart’s diet is all about and why his weight-cutting methods are so effective.
 Today, we’ll go over the main principles of his diet, as well as a sample George Lockhart meal plan.

-So what’s the deal with George Lockhart’s method?
+So what’s the deal with George Lockhart’s nutrition method?
 Why does this method work so well?
-In fact, it is so effective that more than a 100 UFC fighters have used it to this point.
+In fact, it is so effective that more than 100 UFC fighters have used it to this point.
 Not to mention all the grapplers and the entire US Marine Corps.
 The reason is simple the plan is easy to follow and based on eating real food.
 That means that if it is processed in any way, it doesn’t end up on your plate.

 The first thing to expect from a George Lockhart meal plan is a different take on macros.
 George identifies fat as the primary fuel for our bodies.
 However, in situations of high anaerobic demand, like grappling, carbs are the most important thing.
-In an anaerobic setting, our bodies burn more carbs, which mean they require more carbs to replenish right after.
+In an anaerobic setting, our bodies burn more carbs, which means they require more carbs to replenish right after.
 During aerobic work like jogging, it is the other way around, with fats being the optimal fuel source.
 So timing your nutrients according to demands is key in the George Lockhart diet.
 Lockhart is not a fan of keto diets, nor high-protein ones.

 Actually, Lockhart doesn’t even like to supplement with protein.
 Protein is best to help open up glycogen stores pre-workout.
 Out of all the supplements available out there, Lockhart sticks only with BCAA’s.
 They’re the building blocks of protein, so taking them beats taking protein any time.

 The key area of expertise that makes Lockhart so popular among fighters is weight cutting.
-The first thin George figures out is how much glycogen a fighter’s muscles can hold.
+The first thing George figures out is how much glycogen a fighter’s muscles can hold.
 This gives him the correct information to know how much water weight they can cut and replenish without health consequences.

 Cutting weight with a George Lockhart meal plan is based on cutting glycogen.
 Knowing how much glycogen the body can hold give Lockhart information on how much to cut.
 So, the fighter needs to get in that range well before the fight.
 Preferably, a fighter should be near cutting weight at the start of a camp.
 For grapplers, this means the competition season.
 During a weight cut, Lockhart likes to cut carbs and focus on fat.
 Fat burns more slowly than other macronutrients, making it the perfect fuel source during a cut.
 Small quantities are going to give more long-lasting energy compared to other nutrients.